The ACE Bachelor's Degree

 4. Finishing Basic Requirements

-While progressing in their major, students should also work toward satisfying the foreign language requirement (or an alternative plan) and liberal arts electives.
+While progressing in their major, students should also work toward satisfying liberal arts electives.

 5. Electives